-What is important about the recent protection announcement for Yellowstone?
+What is important about the protection announced in 2016 for Yellowstone by the Departments of Interior and Agriculture?

 by the Department of Interior and Department of Agriculture.
-The gold exploration activity could lead to two large-scale gold mines
+The gold exploration activity could have led to two large-scale gold mines

 bordering Yellowstone’s northern entrance.
 This pause on new mining claims on more than 30,000 acres of public land occurred through a proposed “mineral withdrawal,” which will provide longer-term protection (up to 20 years), if finalized.